spoddutur/spark-notes/task_memory_management_in_spark.md

 ## Task Memory Management
-Tasks are the basically the threads that run within the Executor JVM of a Worker node to do the needed computation per partition of our data.
-Task is the smallest unit of execution that operates on a partition in our dataset.
-Given that Spark is an in-memory processing engine, all of the computation that a task does happens in-memory.
-So, let's try to understand Task Memory Management...
+Tasks are the basically the threads that run within the Executor JVM of a Worker node to do the needed computation.
+It is the smallest unit of execution that operates on a partition in our dataset.
+Given that Spark is an in-memory processing engine where all of the computation that a task does happens in-memory, its important to understand `Task Memory Management...`

 To understand this topic better, we'll section `Task Memory Management` into 3 parts:
 1. **What are the memory needs of a task?**